TWINLADDER

 Accuracy Expectations

-Modern AI contract analysis achieves high accuracy for standard contract elements when properly trained on legal documents.
+Modern AI contract analysis achieves 95-98% accuracy for standard contract elements when properly trained on legal documents.
 Accuracy depends on:

 • AI model quality and training data